 High-efficiency furnaces can drain off several gallons of water each day.
 If drain lines get clogged, the furnace will shut down.

 7. Check Vents for Blockage

-If your furnace vents out the side of the house, assess the situation to see if anything could be blocking the intake or exhaust.
-Make sure the surrounding region is clear of leaves, animal nests, or snow/ice.
+If your furnace vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
+Make sure the space isn’t obstructed by leaves, animal nests, or snow/ice.

 Your HVAC system is an important appliance with a limited lifetime.
-Depending on use, with proper maintenance you can expect your furnace and air conditioner to perform between 8-18 years before you will need to consider replacement.
-However, poor maintenance is one of the top reasons for premature replacement HVAC systems ahead of end of average life expectancy.
+Depending on use, with professional maintenance you can expect your furnace and air conditioner to last between 8-18 years before you will need to consider replacement.
+However, poor maintenance is one of the main reasons for early replacement HVAC systems prior to end of average life expectancy.

-If you’re wondering how much a furnace tune up costs, you can relax knowing it’s not going to break the bank.
-Often we have special offers in your local area that you can run wild with.
+If you’re wondering how much a furnace tune up costs, you can relax knowing it’s not going to cost a limb.
+Frequently we have special offers in your local area that you can take advantage of.

-It’s preferable to take action now and be prepared than to regret it during the first visit Jack Frost makes this year when your furnace isn’t working.
+It’s preferable to take action now and be prepared than to regret it during the first visit Jack Frost makes this year when your furnace takes a dive.
 If you would like to learn more about what a furnace tune-up includes, or how it benefits you—give our experts a call at 866-397-3787 or schedule an appointment online.

 Student loan debt in the United States has been a growing concern for many years.
 Today’s total student debt is more than $1.7 trillion, with the average college graduate owing $20,000 to $25,000.
 If you’re considering your academic journey or advising someone who is, it’s important to weigh...
 Continue reading

 If you’d like to replace your old furnace, don’t assume that a new furnace is your only choice.
 This may be the default choice for most North American homes, but heat pumps are becoming increasingly popular.
 Still, the question remains: Is a heat pump your ideal heating system?
 Explore several...
 Continue reading